emqx/eip/active/0012-zone-based-auth.md

 ## Motivation

-We have two types of clients, one of them connects using external network and needs to be authenticated by http but another group connects using an internal network and we need only jwt authentication for them.
+We have two types of clients, one of them connects through an external network and needs to be authenticated by http, but another group connects using an internal network and we need only jwt authentication for them.

 ## Design